tiagodgsoares/Paint/README.md

 "Simple Graphics Painter" is a Java application that provides a basic paint simulation using the SimpleGraphics library.
 It offers an intuitive interface for creating and manipulating a grid of cells with various actions:

 - Navigation: Move the painter using arrow keys to navigate the grid.
-- Drawing: Press 'D' key to paint cells with a green color.
+- Drawing: Press 'D' key to paint the current cell.
-- Erasing: Press 'E' key to delete current cell.
+- Erasing: Press 'E' key to delete the current cell.
 - Saving: Save your artwork with the 'S' key.

 This project demonstrates fundamental Java programming concepts, including object-oriented design, event handling, and file operations.
 It serves as a practical example of creating a simple painting application in Java.